JavOrraca/personalwebsite/content/scatterpodcast/2019-08-12-Scatter-Podcast-Episode-018.md

 <br/>R-Project: [https://www.r-project.org/](https://www.r-project.org/)
 <br/>Data Carpentry: [https://datacarpentry.org/](https://datacarpentry.org/)
 <br/>Stat545: [https://stat545.com/](https://stat545.com/)
-<br/>FREE `R` e-books: R for Data Science, Intro to Data Science: Data Analysis and Prediction Algorithms with R, Machine Learning for Human Beings, Statistical Inference for Data Science, An Introduction to Statistical Learning with Applications in R, Text Mining for R, Report Writing for Data Science in R, Forecasting: Principles & Practice
+<br/>FREE R e-books: R for Data Science, Intro to Data Science: Data Analysis and Prediction Algorithms with R, Machine Learning for Human Beings, Statistical Inference for Data Science, An Introduction to Statistical Learning with Applications in R, Text Mining for R, Report Writing for Data Science in R, Forecasting: Principles & Practice
 <br/>Also for random, a fun read on statistics, I recommend [The Manga Guide to Statistics](https://nostarch.com/download/manga_statistics_sample.pdf) (there's also versions for Calculus and Databases)
-- For all things `SQL`, [W3Schools](https://www.w3schools.com/sql/default.asp) is my go to for a quick reference.
+- For all things SQL, [W3Schools](https://www.w3schools.com/sql/default.asp) is my go to for a quick reference.
-- Lastly, here is a comprehensive list of helpful `R` blog links: https://www.r-bloggers.com/blogs-list/
+- Lastly, here is a comprehensive list of helpful R blog links: https://www.r-bloggers.com/blogs-list/

 Links:
 <br/>Leondra's LinkedIn: [https://www.linkedin.com/in/leondrajames/](https://www.linkedin.com/in/leondrajames/)